-From 1 January 2022, following a revision of the Company's accounting policy as described in explanatory note 2.9 in this report, investments in equity instruments of companies quoted in an active market may also be recognized by the Company as financial assets carried at fair value through other comprehensive income, provided such investments are not held for trading and are not a contingent consideration recognized by the acquirer in a business combination.
-After modifying the policy, investments in equity instruments of companies quoted in an active market may be carried at fair value through profit or loss or - following the Company's irrevocable election made at initial recognition through other comprehensive income.
+Investments in equity instruments of companies quoted in an active market are also recognized by the Company as financial assets carried at fair value through other comprehensive income, provided such investments are not held for trading and are not a contingent consideration recognized by the acquirer in a business combination.
+After modifying the policy, investments in equity instruments of companies quoted in an active market may be carried at fair value through profit or loss or - following the Company's irrevocable election made at initial recognition - through other comprehensive income.